 “By offering premium products across an array of categories, Fieldfare and other brands are showing their pride in frozen food and offering people high-quality solutions, which taste delicious and are convenient – ready and waiting for when they need them,” Matt says.
 “These brands offer something that frozen hasn’t seen much of previously – bringing new customers to the freezer and further improving shopper perceptions.”
 The collision of convenience and quality, which frozen foods can provide, creates a perfect opportunity for fine food retailers.

-Before the pandemic, Brits were spending around £4.7bn on ready-to-eat convenience meals every year, and the sector was boasting continuous growth.
+Before the pandemic, Brits were spending around £4.7bn on ready-to-eat convenience meals, ie oven or microwave meals, every year, and the sector was boasting continuous market growth.
 The poor performance in 2020 was down to multiple factors, according to Euromonitor, “such as a negative consumer perception of references considered unhealthy because of over-processing, as well as the rise of foodservice delivery options, which represent a good, if more expensive, alternative”.